thenavik/smart-landing-page/README.md

 Watch uses a few number of components and anyone easely can contribute them.

-Use followinf prop for components:
+Use following props for components:

 XButton: